iamishwaryaa/Understanding-Customer-Conversion-in-Bank-Marketing-Campaigns/README.md

 **Key Insights:**
 - Random Forest achieved higher overall accuracy and better precision for predicting actual subscribers.
+- GridSearchCV was used to identify optimal hyperparameters for both Logistic Regression and Random Forest models.
 - Class imbalance remains a challenge; models have low recall for subscribers.
 - Campaign-related variables and financial indicators are strong predictors of subscription.